TheCyaniteProject/firecoder/README.md

 Ranges are simple statements that restrict or expand the available characters that can be used during encryption.
 An example of a custom range would be something like: "abcd12345-" Though, you could do something much more complex than this.
 ###

-	Here are characters in the default range:
+	Here are the characters in the default range:
 	0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ!#$%&*+,-./:;<=>?@\^_`|~